WPManageNinja/NinjaDB/README.md

 *If you would like to implement any of the TODO please feel free to do and do a pull request*

 ___
 &copy; 2017 [WPManageNinja](https://wpmanageninja.com/).
-Licensed under MIT license.
+Licensed under GPLv3 license.